1noro/fastmind/README.md

 - Execute the following command: `bash linux-run.sh` for __GNU/Linux__ and `win-run.bat` for __Windows__.

 ### Run options

+> At this time they do not work.

 ```
  -h			--help			Show this help.